 Personal information including medical documentation and psycho-educational assessments are collected to understand student needs and provide reasonable disability accommodations as required under the Ontario Human Rights Code (OHRC).
-Personal information is maintained in a secure manner, in compliance with relevant privacy legislation.
+Personal information is maintained securely, in compliance with relevant privacy legislation.

-Additional information on accessibility services available.
+Additional information on Accessibility Services available.

 Have Questions?
 Need Assistance?
 Want to Book an Appointment?
 We are here to help.
-Contact the Accessibility Navigator at accessibility.services@snpolytechnic.com
+Contact the Accessibility Advisor at accessibility.services@snpolytechnic.com